 Eating a popsicle is a race against the clock (and the heat) to make sure the whole thing isn’t dripping down your arm in five minutes.
 And, if kids are involved, you should definitely expect to have a sugary mess on your hands.

 Luckily, kids can take advantage of the HIC Flavor Blast Ice Pop Maker‘s unique shape to squeeze out only the top of the popsicle.
 Instead of sticky fingers, the drips collect at the bottom of the cone.

 The 8-inch molds are simple to fill and get topped with a secure cap so they can lie flat in the freezer.
 It’s easy to take out just one or two at a time when the kids need a cold treat.

 Best Basic: Ozera Reusable Ice Pop Molds, Set of 6

 These reusable popsicle molds from Ozera make things easy.
 They don’t cost a lot, the design allows you to grab one pop at a time, and they come with their own brush and funnel.

 The clear molds sit on a detachable base during the freezing process, but they can be removed to be stored flat once they’re frozen.
 The molds’ tops have BPA-free plastic sticks with drip guards to keep your clothes stain free.
 As an extra bonus, the entire set can go straight into the dishwasher once it’s empty.

 You don’t have to try hard to convince kids to eat a popsicle during the summer.
-Yet, Tovolo's dino-shaped molds make the whole experience a little more fun.
+Yet, Tovolo's fun-shaped molds make the whole experience a little more fun.

-The popsicles’ handles match up perfectly to the four mold shapes and act as each dinosaur’s tail.
-As the kids eat the pops, hidden fossils are revealed in the center.
+Available in dinosaur, monster, sword, and tiki shapes, these particular popsicles’ handles match up perfectly to the four mold shapes and act as each monster's feet.

 The set includes a base tray designed to fit in a freezer door or stack on top of other storage.
 The tray holds the silicone molds vertically and makes it easy to take them out one at a time.